WrathOfZek/Keadon/README.md

 # Keadon - Solo Self-Founded Dwarf

 I will be doing a SSF run on Project1999 Green Server as a PVP flagged Dwarf Paladin.
-My goal is to try to hit level 50, try to do every quest I can and never leave Faydwer if possible.
+My goal is to try to hit level 50, try to do every quest I can and only leave Faydwer on quests runs.

 ## Quests